trilemma-dev/EmbeddedPropertyList/README.md

 Using this framework you can read property lists embedded inside of a running application as well as those of executables stored on disk.
-Built in support is provided for reading both embedded Info and launchd property lists.
+Built in support is provided for reading both embedded info and launchd property lists.
 Custom property list types can also be specified.

 # Usage